 The Trust administers loan programs that provide funding to cities, towns, other governmental units, and private entities for the purpose of financing improvements to drinking water and wastewater infrastructure.
 To qualify for a loan, the project must be approved by the Department of Environmental Protection (DEP).

-- MCWT's Staff: Back row from left, Steven Grossman, State Treasurer - Chairman of the Trust.
-William Kalivas - Accountant, Pamela Booker - Accountant, Bernard Greene - Senior Legal Counsel, Ryan Wall - Assistant Treasurer, Heather Saxelby O'Donnell - Program Associate;
+- MCWT's Staff: Back row from left, Steven Grossman- Former State Treasurer, William Kalivas- Accountant, Pamela Booker - Accountant, Bernard Greene - Senior Legal Counsel, Ryan Wall - Assistant Treasurer, Heather Saxelby O'Donnell - Program Associate;

 Front row from left, Nathaniel Keenan - Program Manager, Susan Perez - Executive Director, My Tran - Treasurer of the Trust, Sally Peacock - Trust Controller, Connor Byrnes - Intern.